lhiuming/violet/README.md

 Firstly, you need to install [Rust](https://www.rust-lang.org/tools/install) and, if necessary, the Vulkan driver for your graphics card (e.g. [nvdia](https://developer.nvidia.com/vulkan-driver)).

-Then, you can build and run the `restir` app to view the "Sponza" model:
+Then, you can build and run the `violet-restir` app to view the "Sponza" model:

 ```
-cargo run --bin restir --release -- "./assets/Sponza/Sponza.gltf"
+cargo run --bin violet-restir --release -- "./assets/Sponza/Sponza.gltf"
 ```

 ## Acknowledgments